mathesh-me/ci-cd-pipeline-docker-maven/Steps/build.md

 ## Step 3: Navigate to the 'pipeline' Directory

-Change to the "pipeline" directory.
+Change to the "pipeline" directory and Create another directory named "jenkins."

 ## Step 4: Create and Edit Dockerfile